stanford-rc/user-support/README.md

 quesions for the Stanford Research Computing Center support team.
 For these questions, and for discussion that cannot be public, we ask that you continue to use `srcc-support@stanford.edu`.

+## Who can ask and answer questions here?

+Note that since this is a public repository on GitHub, you can receive responses from Stanford and non-Stanford folks alike that have GitHub accounts.
+If you are concerned about receiving only Stanford-affiliated responses, you should not post here.